apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

 # How to submit an Open Targets batch
 This protocol describes how to create and submit an Open Targets batch using ClinVar data.
 Additional diagrams and background explanations can be found in [this presentation](https://docs.google.com/presentation/d/1nai1dvtfow4RkolyITcymXAsQqEwPJ8pUPcgjLDCntM).

 Batch submission process consists of seven major parts.
-For each step, a single JIRA ticket needs to be created.
+For each step, create a single JIRA ticket.
 This can be done by cloning a corresponding ticket from one of the previous batches and adjusting its parameters.
 List of suitable ticket templates for each of the steps:
 1. https://www.ebi.ac.uk/panda/jira/browse/EVA-1774
 2. https://www.ebi.ac.uk/panda/jira/browse/EVA-1775
 3. https://www.ebi.ac.uk/panda/jira/browse/EVA-1776